(Last Updated on : 06/01/2015)

 .
 Patalpuri is an underground temple and one can reach it through a small door in the eastern wall of the fort.
 Akshaya Vat can be seen within the Patalpuri Temple area.
 The tree is routed in deep niche below which there is a deep hole that is supposed to lead to Triveni.
 There are also Zenana and Tomb of Mariam-uz-Zamani

 As per the legends, it is believed that if anyone jumps from the Akshaya Vat will attain immortality.
 Civilians are not allowed to see this tree.
 It is near the southern wall and is one among many trees that can be seen from outside the southern wall of the fort.

 Currently the Allahabad Fort is occupied by the Indian Army

 and a very small part is open for the visitors.
+Earlier in 1798, the fort was captured by The East India Company.
 In the fort there is one railway track that was made by the British East India Company